 Getting Back Home

-If the arraignment is scheduled for after you were suppose to return home, I amy be able to waive your appearance.
+If the arraignment is scheduled for after you were suppose to return home, an attorney will be able to waive your appearance in the most common situations.
 You won’t have to be there and, so long as there is no restriction on travel, you will be able to return home.

 The Court Process Can Take Months

 The procedure of the court can take months.
-I will handle all of that for you and keep you updated on the progress, discovery, and all plea negotiations.
+An attorney can handle all of that for you and keep you updated on the progress, discovery, and all plea negotiations.

 Most criminal cases can be handled while you are back home.
 And most cases do not require you to return in order to resolve the case unless it goes to trial.